Cream Cheese Filled Pumpkin Bread

 Frequently Asked Questions

-Bread that does not require kneading or rising time is considered quick bread.
+Bread that does not require kneading or rising time is considered quick bread along with soda bread.
 They rely on baking powder or baking soda for leavening instead of yeast.
-This cream cheese pumpkin bread is one example, along with muffins, most biscuits, and popovers.
+This cream cheese pumpkin bread is an example, along with muffins, most biscuits, and popovers.

-We usually eat the slices plain, but smeared with creamy butter is another delicious option.
+We usually eat plain slices, but smeared with creamy butter is another delicious option.
 You can also toast it if desired.
 Apple butter would be a nice seasonal topping to offer along with butter.
 Plus, if you love cream cheese, the spreadable version will give you a double fix!

 Wrap traditional pumpkin bread in plastic and keep it at room temperature for 3-4 days.
 After that, it’s best to keep it in your refrigerator.
 If your bread is filled with cream cheese, keep it refrigerated.
 It can also be frozen, if wrapped airtight, for up to 3 months.
 Defrost overnight in the refrigerator before serving.